Flesch Reading Ease: What a Readability Test Means for SEO

 0:00 Listen to audio podcast

-Flesh Readability Score and SEO
+Flesh Readability Score And Seo

 Depending on who you talk to, readability tests are either essential for SEO or near-completely meaningless.